-Books will be purchased by the student at the FTCC bookstore or online.
+Books will be purchased by the student at the FTCC bookstore.
 There is a $33 charge per student which covers the student activity fee and technology fee.
 The Cumberland County School system covers this cost for its students during the fall and spring terms and will be billed after classes start each semester.
 Private, out-of-county, and home school students can pay the $33 fee online via WebAdvisor or at the cashier’s office located in the Tony Rand Student Center.
 All students taking summer classes will pay this fee on their own, regardless of where they attend high school.

 The College Transfer Pathways (CTP) are designed for high school juniors and seniors to earn credits toward a bachelor’s degree.
 CTP classes will transfer seamlessly to any public or participating private institution in North Carolina.
 Successful students save time and money in pursuing a four-year degree.

 The Career and Technical Education (CTE) Pathways are programs of study that provide high school students with the opportunity to earn a certificate in a particular career or technical field.
 Successful students obtain valuable job skills to enter the workforce.

 The Cooperative Innovative High School program is available for students at Cumberland Polytechnic High School.
 It provides an opportunity for students to complete an associate degree program or earn up to two years of college credit within five years.
 The program enrolls 100 or fewer students per grade level.
 For more information, contact Daniel Krumanocker at (910) 486-7300 or email@example.com.